pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_programming_guide.md

         return {"tau": 1.0}
 ```

+---

 ### Step 2: Register Your Algorithm

 The above steps implement the components needed for the algorithm, but these components are scattered and need to be configured in multiple places to take effect.

-To simplify configuration, Trinity-RFT provides {class}`trinity.algorithm.AlgorithmType` to describe a complete algorithm and registers it in {class}`trinity.algorithm.ALGORITHM_TYPE`, enabling one-click configuration.
+To simplify configuration, Trinity-RFT provides {class}`trinity.algorithm.AlgorithmType` to describe a complete algorithm and registers it in {object}`trinity.algorithm.ALGORITHM_TYPE`, enabling one-click configuration.

 The `AlgorithmType` class includes the following attributes and methods: